bitrockteam/sonar-autofixer/README.md

 ## Features

-- **Automatic PR Detection**: Automatically detects PR IDs from your current git branch using GitHub API
+- **Automatic PR Detection**: Detects PR IDs from your current git branch using GitHub or Bitbucket APIs
-- **Fallback Support**: Falls back to branch-based fetching if PR detection fails
+- **Fallback Support**: Falls back to branch-based extraction if PR detection fails
-- **PR Link Support**: Directly fetch issues using a SonarQube PR link
+- **PR Link Support**: Fetch issues directly using a SonarQube PR link
 - **Local Scanning**: Run SonarQube scans locally and save results
 - **AI Editor Integration**: Creates rules for Cursor, VSCode, Windsurf for automated issue fixing
+- **Custom Icon Theme**: Installs a local theme under `.vscode/icon-theme/` and sets `workbench.iconTheme` so `sonar-autofixer.config.json` is visually distinguished in your workspace
 - **Issue Summary**: Displays a summary of issues by severity after fetching
 - **Configuration Management**: Interactive setup for easy configuration
 - **Update Checking**: Built-in command to check for updates and get latest version info